 Contractors.
 In its response to the Subcommittee, SI highlighted the fact that its outside contractors, such as security guards and food service workers, were not reimbursed during the shutdown.
-But During discussions with Subcommittee staff, SI staff explained that long-term shutdowns affect the Institution's ability to minimize contractor staff turnover.
+856 During discussions with Subcommittee staff, SI staff explained that long-term shutdowns affect the Institution's ability to minimize contractor staff turnover.
 For example, during the FY 2019 shutdown, some contractors accepted permanent employment outside of the Smithsonian.

-Recruiting and Hiring.
-The Smithsonian told the Subcommittee that shutdowns have had negative impacts on its recruiting and hiring efforts as a result government has many important applications, including atmospheric studies of pollution; military missile guidance and tactical operations; satellite-based surveillance; as well as various medical, energy, and agricultural uses.
+857 government has many important applications, including atmospheric studies of pollution; military missile guidance and tactical operations; satellite-based surveillance; as well as various medical, energy, and agricultural uses.
 Cryocoolers, CRYOGENIC SOC'Y OF AMERICA, Apr.
 13, 2010, https://cryogenicsociety.org/resources/cryo central/cryocoolers/.